Crowns of Silla: Introduction

-Historical background
+History

 Silla has developed a culture of ambition and delicate style, and after unification, it shows a more splendid and refined aspect.
 Relics excavated from various tombs of Silla have many ornaments from the ruling class of Silla.

+The order in which the gold crowns were made is generally considered to be that of Hwangnamdaechong → Geumgwanchong → Seobongchong → Geumnyeongchong → Cheonmachong.
+Also, the crowns from earlier tombs tend to have higher gold content.

 Symbolism of the crown

 This crown was excavated from Grave Six in Tillia Tepe, Afghanistan and is estimated to be from the first or second century.
 The style of the crown strongly suggests a Scytho-Iranian connection with Korea.

 The styling of the outer part of the crowns suggests a Korean connection with the Scytho-Iranians (Saka) through contact with people of the Eurasian steppe.
 The crowns are a uniquely Korean product and show no Chinese influence.
 The Silla crown is also notably distinct from the crown of Baekje, the crown of Gaya, and the crown of Goguryeo kingdoms.
 The tree motif of the crown is commonly believed to represent the idea of the world tree which was an important tenet of Siberian and Iranian shamanism.

 However, some believe that the trident-like protrusions symbolize mountains or even birds.
 Additionally, the antler-like prongs also indicate a strong connection to Korean Shamanism or the importance of the reindeer.

 A crown in Afghanistan (see image) bears a strong resemblance to the other Korean crowns which is also evidence of a Scytho-Iranian connection.
 Additionally, the sophisticated metalworking of the crowns of Silla show that Silla gold smiths held an advanced knowledge of working with gold.
 Some have even theorized that these advanced goldworking techniques, such as granulation and filigree, came from the Greek or the Etruscan people, especially because Silla tumuli also contain beads and glassware which came from as far away as the Mediterranean Sea.
 But research and historical documents suggest a Persian connection or even origin.
+It is worth noting, however, that the Silla smiths achieved a level of micro-granulation that is arguably more delicate than many contemporary Western examples.
+In terms of pure technical skill, Silla goldworking is considered peerless for its era.
+While Greek jewelry reached its technical peak earlier (Hellenistic period, 323–31 BCE), the Silla period (specifically the 5th century) produced works that were technically more complex in their mechanical assembly. a Silla crown is not a single cast object; it is an assembly of hundreds of individual parts (spangles, jade, wire, and sheet gold) that require a sophisticated understanding of tension and structural integrity.
+The Silla artisans also mastered the "cold-joining" of gold, allowing for pieces that were flexible and dynamic.